 “My heart completely stopped for 30 minutes,” says Michael, who would need an advanced pacemaker and defibrillator to correct his irregular heartbeat.
 “This was out of the blue.”

-But Michael survived thanks to a colleague who knew CPR and the cardiology team at Methodist Charlton Medical Center.
+But the 64-year-old survived thanks to a colleague who knew CPR and the cardiology team at Methodist Charlton Medical Center.

 “The staff was excellent,” he says.
 “They were like my guardian angels.”

 At the time, however, the odds for a full recovery seemed stacked against this “miracle man,” as Michael came to be known by patients and staff on several floors at Methodist Charlton.

 Joy Washington performed CPR when Michael collapsed at the hearing-aid center where they work.

 On the day his heart stopped, Michael was joking around with his co-workers at the hearing-aid center.

 “They said I just fell out and started changing colors,” he says of that day shortly before New Year’s in 2022.
 “After that, I was out of it until Jan.
 4.”